inet-framework/inet-showcases/docs/wireless/pathloss/index.md

 The showcase contains an example simulation, which computes received power vs. distance using several path loss model types.

+INET version: `3.6`<br>
 Source files location: <a href="https://github.com/inet-framework/inet-showcases/tree/master/wireless/pathloss" target="_blank">`inet/showcases/wireless/pathloss`</a>

 ## About path loss models

 Path loss models are used to compute the decrease in the power of a radio signal as it propagates away from the transmitter.
-The default path loss model in INET is free space path loss, which only computes attenuation due to the inverse square law along a single line-of-sight propagation path.
+The default path loss model in INET is free space path loss, which computes attenuation according to the inverse square law along a single line-of-sight propagation path.
 This is a simple model, and realistic only in certain cases, e.g. when modeling satellite-to-satellite communications.
-Because of its low computing requirement, it is also useful if the emphasis of the simulation is not on the accuracy of radio propagation (e.g. testing protocols.)
-However, there are more path loss models available in INET, suitable to many scenarios.
-Here is a list of the path loss models featured in the example simulation, along with brief
+Because of its low computational cost, it is also useful if the emphasis of the simulation is not on the accuracy of radio propagation (e.g. for testing protocols.)
+However, there are several more path loss models available in INET, suitable for various other scenarios.
-descriptions:
+Here is a list of those featured in this showcase example:

 - `FreeSpacePathLoss:` Computes loss of signal power in a single line-of-sight propagation path, without any reflections or shadowing.
 - `TwoRayGroundReflection:` Computes loss of signal power by assuming a line-of-sight wave interfering with another wave reflected from the ground between the transmitter and the receiver.
 This model computes interference in the far-field only, and is the same as free space path loss up until a certain crossover distance.
 - `TwoRayInterference:` This model is the same as the two-ray ground reflection model in the far-field, but it models the interference of the two waves in the near-field as well.
 - `RicianFading:` It's a stochastic path loss model which assumes a dominant line-of-sight signal and multiple reflected signals between the transmitter and the receiver.
 It is useful for modeling radio propagation in an urban environment.
 - `LogNormalShadowing:` It's a stochastic path loss model, where power levels follow a lognormal distribution.
 It is useful for modeling shadowing caused by objects such as trees.

 Other path loss models in INET include `RayleighFading`, `NakagamiFading`, `UWBIRStochasticPathLoss`, `BreakpointPathLoss`, and `SUIPathLoss`.

 The various path loss models each have sets of parameters to fine-tune their behavior.
 In this showcase we leave the parameters at their defaults.

-TODO: is this needed? its in the goals section
-The study will involve two nodes communicating with increasing distance.
-We will record the received power vs. distance, using various path loss models.

 ## The model

-The example simulation uses the following network:
+The study will involve two wireless hosts that communicate at a varying distance.
+For each distance and path loss model, a probe packet will be sent from one host to the other, and the signal's received power will be recorded.

+In addition to the two hosts named named `source` and `destination`, the network also contains a `PhysicalEnvironment` module, an `IPv4NetworkConfigurator`, and a `Ieee80211ScalarRadioMedium`:

 <img src="network.png" class="screen" />

-The network contains two `adhocHosts` named `source` and `destination`.
-It also contains a `PhysicalEnvironment` module, in addition to `IPv4NetworkConfigurator` and `Ieee80211ScalarRadioMedium`.

-The two-ray ground reflection and interference models take the heights of the two nodes into account when computing path loss.

-In the case of the two-ray ground reflection and two-ray interference models, the heights of the two nodes are important.

-The heights of the two nodes are important when calculating path loss with the two-ray ground reflection and two-ray interference models.

-The two-ray ground reflection and two-ray interference models need to know how high each of the two nodes are above the ground when computing path loss.
-The two-ray ground reflection model needs a ground model, which contains the elevation of the ground.
-The two-ray interference model assumes the ground elevation to be 0.
 <!--TODO: rewrite when the two-ray interference model is modified to use the ground model if there is one-->

 The antenna height of the transmitter and the receiver is an important part of the two-ray ground reflection and two-ray interference model, because it affects path loss.
 The two-ray interference model calculates antenna heights from the z co-ordinates of the two nodes by assuming the z co-ordinate of the ground to be 0.
 The two-ray ground reflection model needs a ground model, which contains the elevation of the ground.
 The ground model is part of the physical environment module.
 By default, the physical environment module doesn't use a ground model, but it is set in the configuration to use `FlatGround`:

 ```
 *.physicalEnvironment.groundType = "FlatGround"